PCMSolver/pcmsolver/doc/users/building.rst

 Configuration
 -------------

-Configuration is managed through the front-end script ``setup`` residing in the repository main directory.
+Configuration is managed through the front-end script ``setup.py`` residing in the repository main directory.
 Issuing:

 .. code-block:: bash